We've made a number of the most popular GCSE and KS3 texts available for teachers to assign to students to support with teaching and revision.

 This will take you back to the main screen where you can see each student alongside the book(s) they’ve been assigned, their progress through each book, and their accuracy when answering questions.

-Sparx Easy Reader versions of GCSE text
+Sparx Easy Reader versions of Set Text

-Sparx Easy Reader versions of GCSE text
+Sparx Easy Reader versions of Set Text

 These are faithful adaptations that support all students to access the story.